annotation/stam/extensions/stam-webannotations/README.md

 }
 ```

-Do consider that due to this being non-normative in the Web Annotation specification, it may not be implemented widely.
+Do consider that due to this being non-normative in the Web Annotation
+specification, it may not be implemented widely.

+A `MultiSelector` *MAY* also be mapped simply to multiple `target` elements in
+the WebAnnotation output.
+Recall that this means that the annotation applies to
+all of targets equally, individually and independently.

 ### Limitations

-When mapping STAM to Web Annotations:

 * A `stam:AnnotationDataSet` itself can not be mapped to Web Annotations (out of
   scope), this also goes for any annotations using `stam:DataSetSelector`.
 * Public identifiers for `AnnotationData` are lost.
 This also implies that annotations using `stam:AnnotationDataSelector` can not be converted.
 The same also applied to `stam:DataKeySelector`.
 All these, however, are more interesting for STAM's internal model and out of scope for Web Annotations.

-When mapping Web Annotations to STAM:
+## Mapping Web Annotation to STAM

+Mapping Web Annotation to STAM generally follows the inverse of what we have
+already seen.
+However, Web Annotation and RDF upon which it builds forms a
+broader model than STAM typically provides, so not all that can be expressed
+there can be unambiguously expressed in STAM terms.

+### Limitations

 * As Web Annotations does not have the concept of annotation data set,
   implementations *SHOULD* allow users to associate some annotation data sets